-Field Description server farm Name of the server farm about which information is being Information about each server farm is displayed on a second server farm about which information is being server farm is displayed on a second server farm server farm is displayed on a second server farm s predictor Type of load-balancing algorithm) used by the server farm. nat Shows whether server and client NAT is enabled. reals Number of real servers configured in the server farm.
+Field Description server farm Name of the server farm about which information is being displayed.
+Information about each server farm is displayed on a separate line. predictor Type of load-balancing algorithm used by the server farm. nat Shows whether server and client NAT is enabled. reals Number of real servers configured in the server farm.